 The story behind adult movie posters in the United States is truly a fascinating tale.
-These posters represent a time when federal, state and local obscenity laws inevitably created a unique art genre: Erotic Folk Art of American Cinema.
+These posters represent a time when federal, state and local obscenity laws inevitably created a unique art genre: Erotic American Folk Art and Cinema.

-I created the Erotic Folk Art of American Cinema exhibition at the Erotic Heritage Museum to present films from 191o to early 1990s.
+I created the Theater of the Moving Image, a permanent exhibition, and also the rotating exhibit, Poster Art of Erotic Cinema, to present films from 191o to early 1990s.
 Included in the exhibition were film reels (Super 8, 16mm, 35mm) featuring a variety of sexual orientations, movie posters (aka one sheets) and ephemera, movie scripts, and vintage film equipment.
 The permanent exhibition changed often with new films and objects to present a comprehensive view of this genre of American cinema, as well as to provide the viewer a context of cultural norms from era which these films were made.
 Two theaters were created and several monitors utilized throughout the facility so that patrons could sit, watch and discuss exhibited works.

 As soon as the first motion picture camera was invented in 1891, capturing the human form in every way imaginable was inevitable.
 The silent films of the early 1900s unleashed an unbridled voyeurism, nurtured imagination, and provided remedial, if not biased, sex education.
 If we look back at the era of Victorianism when the first nudie films were made, it was publicly scandalous for a woman to expose her clothed ankle in public!
 In fact, the seats of female sitting chairs were pitched at a downward angle so that when a woman sat in her gender assigned chair, her clothing followed suit and would cover her ankles.
 If she sat in a man’s chair, her skirt would rise up and expose her clothed ankles to wondering eyes.
 Oh, the indecency!
 The Puritan norms of the day were stifling for women; however, for men, it was definitely a man’s worlds and men were not as restricted.
 The men’s social clubs of that era allowed and supported intellectual enlightenment for their gender.
 It was not a stretch for men to see nudie films in such places.
 These films were also referred to as stag films.
 The opportunity to see a woman removing her many articles of clothing, proudly parade her nude body or perform a sexual act in front of a camera was was mind blowing.
 Being that women were not equal to men, a woman was forbidden to see such films as their brains and physical constitutions could not handle such stimulation.
 Females in the 20s and 30s pushed social boundaries and were certainly more brazen with regard to their sexual desires.
 I like to think that maybe, somehow women got access to some of these stag films.
 They certainly may have seen footage, but the advent of the vibrator in the early 1900s provided a predestined outcome that would collide with movie magic to create the money shot.